laravel/nova-docs/4.0/installation.md

 ## Browser Support

-Nova supports reasonably recent versions of the following browsers:
+Nova supports modern versions of the following browsers:

+- Apple Safari
 - Google Chrome
-- Apple Safari
 - Microsoft Edge
 - Mozilla Firefox

 ## Installing Nova

 Once you have purchased a Nova license, you may download a Nova release from the "releases" section of the Nova website.
-After downloading a Zip file containing the Nova source code, you will need to install it as a Composer "path" repository within your Laravel application's `composer.json` file.
+After downloading a Zip file containing the Nova source code, you will need to install it as a Composer ["path" repository](https://getcomposer.org/doc/05-repositories.md#path) within your Laravel application's `composer.json` file.

 First, unzip the contents of the Nova release into a `nova` directory within your application's root directory.
 Once you have unzipped and placed the Nova source code within the appropriate directory, you are ready to update your `composer.json` file.
 You should add the following configuration to the file: